MicrosoftDocs/appcenter-docs/docs/test-cloud/rest-api.md

    - **checksum** - hash values from step 2

-   - **relative_path** - you can just define File Name with Extension, no need to specify the complete path.
+   - **relative_path** - you can define File Name with Extension, no need to specify the complete path.

 The JSON Body looks like: